FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 Once you’ve done this, your application should have a basic sign in and sign out flow.
 You can test it by navigating to `http://localhost:3000` and clicking "Sign In".

-{% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/nextjs-screen-2.png" alt="Next.js application with a sign in button" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/nextjs-screen-2.png" alt="Next.js application with a signin button" class="img-fluid" figure=false %}

-After clicking "Sign In", you should see the following screen:

-{% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/nextjs-screen-3.png" alt="A button centered in a web browser that reads Sign in with FusionAuth" class="img-fluid" figure=false %}

-Clicking "Sign in with FusionAuth" will take you to the FusionAuth sign-in form, where you’ll be able to see all the sign-in options we have available.
+Clicking "Sign in" will take you to the FusionAuth sign-in form, where you’ll be able to see all the available sign-in options.
 Click "Login with a magic link".

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/nextjs-screen-4.png" alt="The FusionAuth Oauth2 login form including a passwordless log in option" class="img-fluid" figure=false %}